Transitioning to High School

 In Year 7 there are two Jewish Studies camps.
 One as the culmination of the Barmitzvah/Batmitzvah course and one is a Zionist Seminar Day camp in Term 3.

 All Year 7 students are involved in the ACC Sports program in Terms 1 and 2 on a Tuesday afternoon until approximately 5:00 pm.
-Study Club runs two days a week after school on Tuesday and Wednesday until 4:30 pm in the Sylvia and Harry Hoffman Library.
-Robotics will run again in 2021 on a Wednesday after school.
-There are also several other activities such as WADL Debating in Terms 2 and 3 after school of an evening and science competitions which run at different times of the year.
+Study Club runs two days a week after school on Tuesday and Wednesday until 4:30pm in the Sylvia and Harry Hoffman Library.
+Other extra curricular clubs on offer in 2022 include WADL Debating, Mock Trials, Chess, Circus, Robotics and Wheel Club.

 All Parents are given a login and password details.
 If you have lost your password or are having trouble logging in, please contact firstname.lastname@example.org.